rkBrunecz/projectJR/README.txt

 CONTROLS
 --------------------------------------------
-Esc: Quits the game (Will change when the game develops more) W  : Moves circle up
+Esc: Quits the game (Will change when the game develops more)
+F11: Resizes the window to windowed mode or fullscreen mode depending on which mode it was in previously.
+W  : Moves sprite up
-S  : Moves circle down
+S  : Moves sprite down
-D  : Moves circle right
+D  : Moves sprite right
-A  : Moves circle left
+A  : Moves sprite left

+DEBUG CONTROLS
+1  : Perform a fade in transition
+2  : Perform a fade out transition

 GETTING THE CODE TO COMPILE AND RUN